wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/physical-input-button/includes/7-exercise.md

-Occasionally, you have to deal with last minute meetings.
+Occasionally, you have to deal with last-minute meetings.
 In that situation, it would be beneficial to have the ability to quickly show your calendar as busy.
 This exercise will walk through the steps of using the Flic button to block your Outlook calendar for an hour.